 ADHD, or attention deficit/hyperactivity disorder (also called ADD), is commonly overlooked in girls and women.
 Many adults don’t realize they have it until well into their 20s, or even decades later.

 Often women will piece together their symptoms on their own, a therapist will finally diagnose them, or their child’s diagnosis will prompt them to realize they have it too.
 Women may be more likely to have the inattentive, or quiet, type of ADHD, which is more often missed.

 Looking for a complete checklist of adult ADHD symptoms?
-I've created a list of traits and symptoms used to diagnose the condition, along with a helpful resource kit.
+Get this helpful resource guide and kit for women.
 Check it out here.

 Some of the day-to-day experiences of women may include: